A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5: Introduction

 So far, the physical origin of the proto-Galaxy remains poorly understood. \citet{BK22} associate the Aurora component with cold, filamentary gas accretion and an irregular stellar distribution.
 Other scenarios include an early accretion event \citep{Horta2021} and a possible significant contribution from disrupted globular clusters \citep{BK23}. \citet{Chen2025} suggest that the proto-Galaxy may have undergone starburst events.
 These explanations highlight different aspects of early galaxy assembly, yet a coherent theoretical picture that unifies them is still lacking.
 A key open question is therefore: What physical mechanism governed the formation of the proto-Galaxy, and how can the diverse observational signatures be interpreted within a consistent framework?

-Over the past decade, both observations and simulations have revealed that the most compact star-forming galaxies (SFGs) at $z \gtrsim 2$ are likely shaped by highly dissipative gas-rich compaction processes \citep[][]{Dekel2014,Tacchella2016,Lapiner2023}.
-These compaction events, triggered by so-called ``wet" (gas-rich) mergers, counter-rotating cold streams, or violent disk instabilities, lead to epochs of gas condensation and subsequent central starbursts, creating young, star-forming central regions with high stellar densities and rapid gas depletion, dubbed blue-nugget (BN) phases.
-The BN phases, occurring around a characteristic stellar mass of $10^{9.5-10}\,\mathrm{M}_\odot$, trigger central quenching and mark drastic transformations in the structural, kinematic, and compositional properties of galaxies.

-The scenario that high-$z$ massive galaxies generally went through a compaction phase has become a leading theoretical picture and accommodates a wide range of phenomenology \citep[e.g.,][]{ChenFaber2020}.
-For example, BNs are particularly important in stabilizing and supporting the growth of galactic disks \citep{Dekel2021}.
-This framework also provides a natural context for exploring whether similar compaction-driven processes may have played a role in shaping the earliest assembly of MW-like galaxies.

 The Letter is organized as follows.
-Section~\ref{sec:data} describes the observational data and the simulation setup.
-Section~\ref{sec:BN} introduces a new scenario that connects the proto-Galaxy formation with high-redshift compaction events.
-Section~\ref{sec:results} presents three aspects of evidence that link the observed proto-Galaxy to its simulated counterpart in Au18.
-Section~\ref{subsec:insitu_accreted} discusses the in-situ fraction of our sample.
+Section~\ref{sec:data} describes the observational data.
+Section~\ref{sec:results} presents three sets of observational constraints that map the proto-Galaxy.
+Section~\ref{discussion} discusses the possible formation mechanism of the proto-Galaxy and the in situ fraction of our sample.
 We conclude in Section~\ref{sec:conclusion}.
-Throughout, we assume the galaxy virial radius, $R_{200}$, to be defined as the spherical over-density enclosing 200 times the critical density.